cosmos/ibc-rs/CONTRIBUTING.md

    issues here and push them to the release PR.
 5. Mark the PR as **Ready for Review** and incorporate feedback on the release.
 6. Once approved, merge the PR.
-7. Pull `master` and run the [`release.sh`](./scripts/release.sh) script.
+7. Pull `main` and run the [`release.sh`](./scripts/release.sh) script.
-   If any problem arises, submit a new PR, get it merged to `master` and try again.
+   If any problem arises, submit a new PR, get it merged to `main` and try again.
-   The reason for not releasing straight from the release branch, and therefore losing the ability to fix publishing problems as they arise, is that we would like the embedded metadata of the published crates, namely the Git commit at which the release was done, to match the Git commit on the `master` branch which will be tagged.
+   The reason for not releasing straight from the release branch, and therefore losing the ability to fix publishing problems as they arise, is that we would like the embedded metadata of the published crates, namely the Git commit at which the release was done, to match the Git commit on the `main` branch which will be tagged.
    [See this article][crates.io-security] for a more in-depth explanation.
    **Note:** This step requires the appropriate privileges to push crates to [crates.io].
 8. Once all crates have been successfully released, create a signed tag and push it to
    GitHub: `git tag -s -a vX.Y.Z`.
 In the tag message, write the version and the link to the corresponding section of the changelog.
-9. Once the tag is pushed, wait for the CI bot to create a GitHub release, and update the release description to `[📖 CHANGELOG](https://github.com/cosmos/ibc-rs/blob/master/CHANGELOG.md#vXYZ)`.
+9. Once the tag is pushed, wait for the CI bot to create a GitHub release, and update the release description to `[📖 CHANGELOG](https://github.com/cosmos/ibc-rs/blob/main/CHANGELOG.md#vXYZ)`.
 10. Wait an hour or so, and check that the CI job has uploaded the Hermes binaries to the release.
 11. All done! 🎉